Some of the best places to visit in New York State include opulent island castles, wine trails and a quaint Olympic mountain village

 New York City

 Madison Square Garden has a prestigious resume of infamous performers, musicians, athletes, presidents, and even popes who’ve graced the 19,500-seat multi-purpose venue.
-It’s a perfect group attraction offering various entertainment types year-round.
+As one of the best places to visit in New York State, it’s a perfect group attraction offering various entertainment types year-round.
 See NYC from above at Summit One Vanderbilt, an observatory set atop Grand Central Terminal.
 Soaring 1,401 feet above Manhattan, glass floors and walls allow astonishing views of the bustling cityscape below.
 The iconic Empire State Building also impresses visitors with two observatories and a museum.
 ONE WORLD Observatory at One World Trade Center provides a panoramic 360-degree view of NYC from more than 100 stories above street level.
-Enjoy a first-class dining experience with outstanding service and seasonally inspired gourmet menu.
-At ONE Dine.
+Enjoy a first-class dining experience with outstanding service and seasonally inspired gourmet menu at ONE Dine.

 The Long Island Wine Region was voted top ten worldwide, with Suffolk County touting more than 36 wineries and 60 vineyards.
 Visit a plethora of tasting rooms while admiring the Gold Coast Mansions of Long Island displaying elegant architecture from the Gilded Age.
 Some include the Old Westbury Gardens with 200 acres of beauty, Mill Neck Manor, OHEKA CASTLE and more.
 Quell curiosities at museums and cultural sites like Parrish Art Museum, Sands Point Preserve, Sag Harbor Whaling Museum and Heckscher Museum of Art.